complyue/haskit/README.md

 # HaskIt - Haskell software, fast Iterations

+**Haskell** makes the wrong stuff harder to build, if not the right things easier to form.

 Programming in **Haskell**, it's actually harder for you to progress before coming (back, likely at times) with a sufficient understanding of your problem in mathematical ways, this is one of the reasons why